Effective Sept 1, 2016

 Law Enforcement Secure Portal

-Effective September 1, 2016, law enforcement officials will be redirected to a new URL that is dedicated solely for law enforcement purposes.
-The portal will continue to feature the investigation module, implemented in 2015, allowing law enforcement to have oversight of their prescription investigations.
+COPS is a secured, online system dedicated solely for law enforcement oversight of their prescription investigations.
 The portal will continue to provide law enforcement officials an effective tool for investigating and preventing drug diversion and will assist with identifying potential prescription drug abuse, patients who are doctor shopping or forging prescriptions, and physicians who are illicitly prescribing drugs.

-Medical practitioners and state regulatory agencies will be directed to the Texas State Board of Pharmacy.
+Medical practitioners and State Regulatory Agencies will be directed to a separate secure portal hosted by the Texas State Board of Pharmacy.